 - Redirect URLs (you can do this later with a plugin)

 Once you’ve chosen all options that you want, click Start Migration.
 CMS2CMS’s demo will only move 10 pages of content and related media items.
-If you are happy with the demo migration, you can proceed to the complete migration.
+If you are happy with the demo migration, you can proceed to the complete migration, which is NOT free.

 While their do-it-yourself migration doesn’t include any technical support, you can purchase migration insurance which lets you restart the migration within different time periods:

 There is always the possibility that something will go awry with the migration, so spend a few bucks on the insurance just in case.

 If you’re not comfortable with technical stuff and would rather leave it to professionals, you can hire CMS2CMS to perform the migration for you.
 Their premium packages start at $299, and you may pay more depending on the size of your website.

 Now that you have successfully migrated your site from Wix to WordPress, you will need to take care of a few things.

 When switching platforms, you need to choose a new theme for your site.
 Unfortunately, you cannot use the same template you were using with Wix unless you hire a developer to create a custom theme which mimics it.
 Don’t do this because it’s not worth the money or time.